Interdisciplinary Conference

 Minas Pergantis

-He successfully completed the doctoral program of the Department of Audio & Visual Arts of the Ionian University and was awarded a PhD on July of 2023.
-His dissertation was titled "Art search online: analysis of user behaviour and search technologies"
+He holds a PhD from the Department of Audio & Visual Arts of the Ionian University for his research titled "Art search online: analysis of user behaviour and search technologies".

 Back